 Mechanical engineering PhD students take part in cutting-edge, tier-one research, learning from nationally and internationally recognized faculty.
 Our research harnesses state-of-the-art experimental, theoretical and computational approaches to expand the frontiers of technology while advancing fundamentals.
 Our PhD program will prepare you for a career in industry or academia.
 You do not need a master's degree to be admitted to this program.
 Many of our students enroll directly from their undergraduate institution.
 If you do already have a master's degree, up to 21 hours of coursework may be transferred to meet PhD course requirements.

-Either degree-seeking or non-degree-seeking students can enroll in four-course certificate programs offered by our department.
+Either degree-seeking or non-degree-seeking students can enroll in graduate certificate programs offered by our department.
 These certificates indicate expertise in a focused topic area and are intended primarily for continuing education and non-traditional students, though they can also be pursued as a supplement to the MS or PhD programs.
 The department currently offers a certificate in Biomedical Engineering, designed to train next-generation professional engineers to interface engineering and medicine with design and problem solving to improve human health.
 Additional certificate options are in development.